amitch23/Babel_Chat/README.md

 </code></pre>

-4) In Chrome or Firefox, open 2 browsers - one in 'normal' mode and another in incognito or private mode:
+4) In Chrome or Firefox, open 2 browser windows - one in 'normal' mode and another in incognito or private mode:

 <pre><code>http://localhost:5000/</code></pre>